 Community members are encouraged to contact the Town office and speak with staff or Council members on any ideas, resources or other contributions that would be of assistance in advancing the Town of Pictou’s Municipal Accessibility Plan.

 CANdid Access Online Platform

-An online platform to collect and share photos and information about the accessibility of our built environment.
+The CANdid Access Online Platform is a way to collect and share photos and information about the accessibility of our built environment.
 It’s easy to use.
-A place where you can provide feedback on spaces that already has good access or places that may need further attention.
+It is a place where you can provide feedback on spaces that already has good access or places that may need further attention.
 Share helpful and useful information in a positive way to provide constructive feedback.
 Visit CANdid Access.